OUR STAFF AND BOARD

 No other job openings are currently available.
 However, we are always growing - if you feel like you’d be a good fit, we would love to hear from you.
 Email info@clarkcountyfoodbank.org with your resume and a brief description of your fit.

 All regular work is in-person at Clark County Food Bank, no remote, at up to 40 hours per week with occasional overtime.
 Some weeks may have evenings and weekend work requirements.
-Regular, full-time employment comes with the following benefits (healthcare, vision, dental, PTO, holidays, retirement, wellness program, and more).
+Regular, full-time employment comes with the following benefits: Health Care benefits, Life and LTD insurance, Retirement benefits, 11 paid Holidays and 12 PTO days, Wellness, and Personal Development Programs.
+Part-time employment comes with Retirement benefits and prorated Holiday/PTO accrual as well as Wellness and Personal Development Programs.
 All positions come with benefits required by Washington State employment laws.